mdlacasse/Owl/README.md

 where they can learn and contribute.
 There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
-The algorithm in Owl is using the open-source HiGHS linear programming solver.
+The algorithms in Owl rely on the open-source HiGHS linear programming solver.
 The complete formulation and detailed description of the underlying mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).